ga-dc/wdi7_quiz10/readme.md

   </body>
 </html>
 ```
-> There's no closing tag for the <title> element so it's reading everything that follows as the title.
+> There's no closing tag for the title element so it's reading everything that follows as the title...

 ## Question 2